-Fermented wheat germ extract (WGE) was developed by Mate Hidvegi, a Hungarian chemist, in the 1990s.
+Fermented wheat germ extract (WGE) was developed in the 1990s by Hungarian chemist Mate Hidvegi.
 It should not be confused with wheat germ oil.
-WGE is used as a dietary supplement by cancer patients in Hungary to improve quality of life.
-Results from in vitro studies show that WGE has anticancer (1) (2) (12) (14) (16), antimetastatic (3), and immunomodulatory (2) (4) effects.
-It may also play a role in reducing cardiovascular symptoms due to chronic hypertension, diabetes and obesity (15).
+WGE is used as a dietary supplement by cancer patients in Hungary to improve quality of life (QoL).

-Further, WGE increased estrogen receptor (ER) activity in vitro.
-However, when used along with tamoxifen, an ER antagonist, it enhanced efficacy of tamoxifen in ER positive breast cancer cells (5).
-The antitumor effect of WGE is comparable to other endocrine treatments in animal models (11).
-WGE also increased production of tumor necrosis factor and cytokines that are responsible for tumor cell death (6).
-Data from pilot studies indicate a beneficial role for WGE in patients with colorectal cancer (7) and in reducing treatment associated febrile neutropenia in pediatric cancer patients (8).
-It also prolonged survival of patients with melanoma when used with chemotherapy (13).
-However, these effects must be confirmed by large scale, well-designed clinical trials.
+Data from pilot studies indicate a beneficial role for WGE in patients with colorectal cancer (12) and in reducing treatment-associated febrile neutropenia in pediatric cancer patients (13).
+It also prolonged survival of patients with melanoma when used with chemotherapy (14) (15).
+However, these effects must be confirmed by large-scale, well-designed clinical trials.

-Because it potentiates estrogen receptor activity, patients with hormonal sensitive cancers should use WGE with caution.
-Reported mild side effects include diarrhea, nausea, flatulence, soft stool, constipation, and dizziness.
+Because it potentiates estrogen receptor activity, patients with hormone-sensitive cancers should use WGE with caution.